Jail and Inmate Search in Oregon

-Oregon’s current inmate population is 14,936.
+OR’s current inmate population is 14,936.
 The majority (13,644) is male with the remainder (1292) female.
-The largest age group in prison in Oregon is 31-45, which makes up 6,247 of the total.
-Most inmates in Oregon are White (10,949), 1900 are Hispanic, 1,369 are Black, 466 American Indian and 231 are Asian.
+The largest age group in prison is 31-45, which makes up 6,247 of the total.
+Most inmates in the state are White (10,949), 1900 are Hispanic, 1,369 are Black, 466 American Indian and 231 are Asian.
 More than half the inmates are sentenced to 2 years or more.
-Thirty Oregon inmates are on death row, scheduled for execution.
+Thirty OR inmates are on death row, scheduled for execution.
 216 are there for life without parole.
 Shockingly, 4,533 are sex offenders.
 1,182 inmates are receiving mental health treatment, and 1,829 are being treated for alcohol or substance abuse.

 Table of Contents

 What are Oregon Jail Records?

-Oregon jail records refer to all the paperwork created during the time someone is in jail or prison.
+Oregon jail inmate search records refer to all the paperwork created during the time someone is in jail or prison.
 It begins with the arrest record and then continues throughout the process as an inmate is moved from facility to facility and appears in court for hearings and sentencing.
 If anything occurs while they are in jail such as altercations with other inmates, visitors, participation in work release or education programs, it is all noted in the criminal record.
-Jail records are often available to the public and with a quick search you can see where someone is being held, their court information and other details.
+Oregon inmate search records are often available to the public and with a quick search you can see where someone is being held, their court information and other details.

-Oregon has a varity of inmate locator seach engines where you can enter a name or SID number to find someone incarcerated in the state.
+The state has a varity of inmate locator seach engines where you can enter a name or SID number to find someone incarcerated in the state.
 The search results will show you a simple list of SID, name, and date of birth.
 You can select the SID and click to see more details.
-The full record will show you the most recent mugshot, name, age, gender, date of birth, race, height, weight, eye and hair color, status, and possible release date from the Oregon prison.
+The full record will show you the most recent mugshot, name, age, gender, date of birth, race, height, weight, eye and hair color, status, and possible release date from the prison.
 You can also view details of their offenses and the state facility where they are held with help of Oregon prison inmate search.

 Creating Public Jail Records